Are You Sure Your Rottweiler Is a Purebred? Here’s How to Check!

 This means the puppies can’t be registered if one of the parents isn’t.
-Read on to find out all the different ways to tell if the puppy or adult dog you are considering is indeed a purebred Rottweiler.
+Read on to find out how to tell if the puppy or adult dog you are considering is a purebred Rottweiler.

 How To Tell If an Adult Dog is a Purebred Rottweiler

 Checking the dog’s appearance against the American Kennel Club (AKC) standards can tell you if a dog is purebred.
 Adult Rottweilers are versatile, gentle, and loving dogs with great strength, power, intelligence, and the ability to protect their family at all times.
 They have short, smooth coats that are shiny and very muscular bodies.

 A Rottie, as they are affectionately known, has a laid-back disposition and makes a great military or police dog due to its personality and qualities.
 They are considered a large breed of a dog built solidly with a mellow demeanor.

 An adult male Rottie will be about 95 to 135 pounds and 24 to 27 inches tall at the shoulder.
 An adult female is a bit smaller and weighs 80 to 100 pounds with a shoulder height of 22 to 25 inches tall.

 The body is generally bulky-looking and compact, and males will have a larger bone structure than females.

 Their height-to-length ratio is 9:10, meaning they are almost square looking, with the length being slightly longer from the chest to the beginning of the tail than the shoulder height.

 A Rottweiler’s depth of the chest-to-height ratio is 1:2.
 The depth of the chest is measured on the front of the dog from side to side on the chest and compared to the shoulder height.

 Rottweilers are double-coated with an undercoat and an outer coat.
 The undercoat can’t be seen through the outer coat, which is straight and course.